iorlas/iorlas.github.io/guides/travel/Countries/turkiye/alanya.md

 The only three places which are totally different and deserve additional attention:
 - [Chaihana #1](https://maps.app.goo.gl/ddZdbwkh8DzR593p9).
 Asian food.
 Hand-made noodles, meat, large portions, cheap/moderate cost.
 IT IS SO DELICIOUS!
 Better only in Kazakhstan.
 - [Dodo pizza](https://maps.app.goo.gl/W327154DjL6ZYPr26).
 Western food.
 Many different combos.
 Cheap/moderate cost.
 Very tasty!
 - [Big Chefs](https://maps.app.goo.gl/kbTEkAyfyaVK5Xsd6).
 Western food, some turkish as well.
 Ain't cheap, but good quality.
-Big Chief caffess and restaurants are located in many places across Turkiye.
+Big Chief cafes and restaurants are located in many places across Turkiye.

 Aside from it, there are those places which are common, generally available, and serve food which we like:
 - McDonalds